 User Experience Design

-By studying your current web analytics, we can see which elements that your users favor.
-For example, if one website element results in a significantly lower abandon rate, it’s a clear indication that you should keep it.
+By studying your current analytics, we can see which elements that users favor.
+For example, if one element results in a significantly lower abandon rate, it’s a clear indication that you should keep it.
 We focus on clear indicators of good design such as increased length of time spent on site, click through rates, conversions and use of proper navigation paths.

 User Interface Design

 The most fundamental step is to focus on great user interface design.
-Your interface is about the visual representation of your application or website and the functionality of the different elements on it, whereas usability is about how your website is navigated.
+An interface is the visual representation of your application or website and the functionality of the different elements on it, whereas usability is about how your website is navigated.
 The key to great user interface design is to keep users engaged with an intuitive concept.
 We make all the elements of your design an obvious choice.
 Not allowing users to get confused about what they’re supposed to do.